serverlessworkflow/specification/specification.md

 ### Using Functions For GraphQL Service Invocations

-If you want to use GraphQL services, you can also invoke them using a similar syntax to the above methods with the caveat that your `functionRef`'s `arguments` property must have the following properties:
+If you want to use GraphQL services, you can also invoke them using a similar syntax to the above methods by passing in your `functionRef`'s `arguments` the following properties:

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |